pawarherschel/UniOfAalto/condensed-script.typ

 #next-slide[Main Mechanic]<slides>

-A random alien fired
+A random alien fires

 while space bar was pressed

-This required the player to choose between
+This required the player

+to choose between

 having #slow-down-hint[predictability]

 or

 having more health.

+#breath

 #next-slide[Bevy]<slides>